Is Budapest Child Friendly?Image Credits: Private Photos from Vacations

 In my research for creating this traveling website, I've come across quite a lot of blogs and other travel-related websites, the vast majority would categorize child friendy by the following categories.

-#1 Easy transportation, and infrastructure
+#1 Easy Transportation, and Infrastructure in Budapest

 When you research for a location to travel to with your children, one of the things that comes in mind, is the public transportation, and getting from a to z easily.